paradisec-archive/PARADISEC_workflows/08a_video_processing_HandBrake.md

 Before you proceed, collect the important structural metadata about your video files; this will inform your workflow and if you can do batch processing or not.
 This Metadata query can be done using MediaInfo on individual files, or via a batch export outlined here: [MediaInfo metadata export](https://paradisec-archive.github.io/PARADISEC_workflows/10_quality_control.html#mediainfo){:target="_blank"}.

+Metadata you should collect:
+* Size/dimension (essentialy height and width measurements).
+Ideally the file's ***storage size*** should be the same as ***display size*** (I have only seen these numbers differ with an older .AVI file.
+I set the size to the same dimension and the transcoding worked fine)
+* Framerate (FPS).
+HandBrake *should* produce a file with the same FPS, even if the main workspace has a differnt framerate listed for your video
+* Encoding format profile (ex: High@L4.0)
+* BitRate

 Open HandBrake; you are prompted to navigate to your video file.
 If HandBrake is already open, just drag and drop a video into the program window.
 You can only select or drag and drop one video at a time.
 You will then be presented a workspace similar to this one (*HandBrake version 1.6.1 for Mac*):

 <p align="center">